 Ethical and Lawful Bankruptcy Planning Can Help Protect Your Interests

 Many people hold the misconception that they will lose everything they own when filing for bankruptcy.
 Unfortunately, they may be tempted to take steps that in the long run can cost them dearly under the Bankruptcy Code.
-At Minnillo & Jenkins CO.
-LPA, in Cincinnati, we have earned a reputation for our sound legal advocacy and ethical guidance in helping people eliminate debt under the Bankruptcy Code.
+At Minnillo Law Group Co., LPA, in Cincinnati, we have earned a reputation for our sound legal advocacy and ethical guidance in helping people eliminate debt under the Bankruptcy Code.

 In an emergency situation, such as when a lender is seeking to foreclose on a home or repossess a car, there may be no time to wait before filing a bankruptcy petition.
 However, it may be better to create a legal and lawful plan of action to protect assets.
 For instance, if you are expecting a large tax return, or yearly bonus, it may be more beneficial to time your bankruptcy to protect assets.
 Similarly, far too many individuals try to delay filing for debt relief, relying on protected assets, such as a retirement account, to make ends meet each month.